-Apparently, during Temple times, the priests in charge of holy books took advantage of the fact that priests avoided touching anything impure while they were carrying food, lest the food become impure.
-By declaring that holy books “caused hands to become impure,” priests would avoid eating or bringing food into the rooms with the holy books.
+Priests who were in charge of carrying sacrifices (many of which became priestly food) had to maintain pure hands to do so.
+By ruling that holy books cause hands to become impure, the sages created a deterrent so that the priests would avoid eating or bringing food into the rooms with the holy books.
 This, of course, kept them observing the librarian’s number one rule: No eating in the stacks!

 All the holy writings make the hands impure.
 The Song of Songs and Ecclesiastes make the hands impure.

-R. Simeon says: Ecclesiastes is one of the leniencies of Bet Shammai [who say it does not make the hands impure] and one of the stringencies of Bet Hillel [who say it does make the hands impure]..
+Rabbi Simeon says: Ecclesiastes is one of the leniencies of Bet Shammai (who say it does not make the hands impure) and one of the stringencies of Bet Hillel (who say it does make the hands impure).

-R. Simeon b.
-Azzai said: I received a tradition from the seventy-two elders on the day when they appointed R. Eleazar b.
-Azariah head of the court that the Song of Songs and Ecclesiastes make the hands impure.
+Rabbi Simeon ben Azzai said: I received a tradition from the seventy-two elders on the day when they appointed Rabbi Eleazar ben Azariah head of the court that the Song of Songs and Ecclesiastes make the hands impure.

 Pronounced: MISH-nuh, Origin: Hebrew, code of Jewish law compiled in the first centuries of the Common Era.
 Together with the Gemara, it makes up the Talmud.